berensp/berensp.github.io/_posts/2024-11-05-election-day.md

 date: 2024-11-05
 author:	Paul Berens
 ---
-It's the 60th quadrennial presidential election which sounds like a grand affair, worthy of celebration, and yet here we are with our two somewhat underwhelming candidates.
+Today marks the 60th quadrennial presidential election which sounds like a grand affair, worthy of celebration, and yet here we are with our two somewhat underwhelming presidential candidates. *Sigh*.

-But party politics aside, as I complete my ballot and head to the polling station (with my trusty sidekick [see below]), the notion I'm contemplating is this crazy style of government we've got here in California and locally: **the direct democracy**.
+Party politics aside, as I complete my ballot (with my trusty sidekick [see below]) and head to the polling station, the notion I'm contemplating is this crazy style of government we've got here in California and locally: **the direct democracy**.

 ![completing the ballot](/assets/og/post_ballot.png)
 <span class="muted small">My assistant completing my ballot.</span>